Table of Contents - click the header to jump to the section below:

 Pre-registration meetings.
 At the bare minimum, students of the 5Cs MUST meet with an academic or major advisor at least once per semester, typically within 1-2 weeks in advance of course registration.
 This "registration meeting" is required to ensure that the student is on campus, doing well as a whole person, and on track to complete their major and general education requirements.
 The advisor is typically required to meet with the student before clearing/approving the student for registration.

-The busiest weeks for faculty are 1-2 (start of term) and weeks 10-11 (midterms + pre-registration advising).
+The busiest weeks for faculty are generally 1-2 (start of term) and weeks 10-11 (midterms + pre-registration advising).

 A college education is greater than the sum of its parts - you're not just here to take courses.
 At the core, a good education provides students with lifelong skills across reading, writing, critical thinking, time management, effective studying, socialization, and methods of techincal analysis, expression, or exploration.
 Learning - learning ANYTHING - will enrich your life.
 It is a privelege to be able to learn - to afford the time and energy needed to READ, to STUDY, and to try new things first hand.
-And even in college, you simply can't do everything.
+Even in college, you simply can't do everything.
 The goal of any student reading this should be to balance out your time in courses by challenging yourself, with kindness and compassion.

 A hard note about grades/assessment: Courses are supposed to challenge you.
 A challenging course and effective instructor at a rigorous institution should grade you on your learning, your ability to concretely, and without a doubt, demonstrate full, detailed, understanding, and/or on your growth.
 They will NOT (should not, at least) grade you on EFFORT, nor based on how you FEEL about your learning.
 That is not to say that effort can't or won't be a factor in your evaluation at all, nor that you should not invest maximum effort in your learning!
 Nor does it mean your instructors do not care about you!
 The point is that learning is not about the HOURS you put in, but far more about how you USE those hours, and on your ability to learn from and adapt to constructive criticism with an open mind.
-Recognize that in some courses, you will have to work harder than your peers to earn the same grade, and vice versa.
+Recognize that in some courses, you will have to work harder than some peers to earn the same grade as they do, and vice versa.
 Your success in class, and what you take out of it, is largely up to YOU, although your instructors should be supportive and provide ample resources to facilitate deep learning, and they should use a range of metrics or pedagogy with which to evaluate learning.

 Manage your time.
 Get your sleep, eat well, and don't try to do everything.
 You're only in College for four years.